 The AMTA also allows you to search through their membership to find a qualified massage therapist in specific areas across the United States.
 Each listing has contact info, schedules, education level and credentials attained, experience in the field, and the types of massage offered, such as Swedish, Shiatsu, acupressure, deep tissue, sports, and cranio-sacral.
 Once you've picked someone out, you could call or e-mail a particular massage therapist for more details or to answer any questions.
 If the question of cost for service comes up, it might also be a good idea to check with your health insurance provider to see if there are massage therapists in your area that accept your health insurance.

-Reader, since you mention that your shoulders and neck need some work, it might also help to check out Shoulder Pain and some of the other related Q&As from the Go Ask Alice! archives for additional information and avenues for finding relief.
+Reader, since you mention that your shoulders and neck need some work, it might also help to check out some of the other related Q&As from the Go Ask Alice! archives for additional information and avenues for finding relief.

 Good luck on your search!Alice!